Restorative Dental Services

 Restorative dental care includes any procedure that aims to restore the normal function and appearance of your smile.

 By repairing structural problems such as damaged or missing teeth, our dentists can help restore your smile – and your oral health.

 Depending on your issue, the dentists at Family Dental Care will determine the right restorative treatment option for you.

 At Family Dental Care, we use composite (tooth-coloured) fillings to repair a cavity or tooth damage, like a crack.
-These fillings can withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.
+These fillings should withstand moderate pressure from the constant stress of chewing, and can be used on front and back teeth.

 Inlays & Onlays

-Inlays and onlays are tooth-coloured porcelain fillings used to repair cavities when the damage is too extensive for a standard dental filling.
+Inlays and onlays are tooth-coloured porcelain fillings used to help repair cavities when the damage is too extensive for a standard dental filling.
 They are custom-made in a dental laboratory and are then permanently cemented to the tooth as a single piece.